idea-statica/ideastatica-public/src/Examples/CheckbotBimLink/readme.md

 ### Architecture

+The Below relates to the FEA example, however the CAD example follows the exact same logic.

-There are three projects in the example:
+There are two main projects in each example:

 1. **BimApiLinkFEAExample** - The primary Class Library project which provides linking and conversion with the Checkbot application.